Lake County Drunk Driving Accident Attorneys

 Car accidents can happen for many reasons.
 Some have to do with a moment of inattention related to cell phone use, texting, or some other technological distraction.
 Others are clearly related to the excessive consumption of drugs or alcohol.

-To schedule a free consultation, call us at (352) 292-1620 or contact us online.
-Our Lake County drunk driving attorneys are here to help you with your case.
+To schedule a free consultation, call us or contact us online.
+Our Lake County drunk driving attorneys at Oldham & Smith are here to help you with your case.

 Drunk Driving Accident Stats